stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Optional SPAM protection extras via DNSBL and other tricks
+## Optional SPAM Protection Extras Via DNSBL And Other Tricks

 The DNSBL (DNS Black List) feature is simple: it makes postfix to consult the originating IP of incoming mail against a few free public list in the internet to decide if it accept the email.
 As simple as that!
 Of course, addresses in the `mynetworks` postfix's variable are not checked against that feature.